Your body may not adopt even best healthy food, because everyone’s body digested differently also your interest in taste varies.

-Whatever the diabetes diet suggested, even the best one may not be adapted by your body.
+Whatever the diabetes diet suggested, your body may not adopt even the best one.
 Because each body is different, the digestion process may vary and the food that interests you varies.
 Thus, it is a must to individualize your diet with:

 Test diabetes diet

-- After the meal glucose levels,
+- After food blood glucose level

-- What are the diets you had
+- What are the foods you have?

 - Level of physical activity

-It is time to record all the above information in a diabetes log that helps to finalize and mastered this art.
-From the data available, it is easy to relate the carbohydrate intake the respective blood-glucose rise.
+It is time to record all the above information in a diabetes log that helps to finalize and mastered the art of designing a diabetes diet.
+From the data available in your hand, it is easy to correlate the carbohydrate intake and the respective blood-glucose rise.

 Finalize diabetes diet

-Once you mastered this art then frequent blood tests are not required and just follow the testing time suggested by your doctor.
+Once you mastered this art, then frequent blood tests are not required and follow the testing time suggested by your doctor.

 Best wishes for a successful diet modification for better blood sugar control :)